Careers in Technology

 If you are interested in pursuing roles that require technology skills, there is a wide range of career paths available.
 The most common job titles for post-graduates from Georgetown are Software Engineer, Software Developer, and Software Development Engineer.
 However, other titles include Network Security Engineer, Cybersecurity Analyst, Database Analyst, Machine Learning Engineer, DevOps Engineer, Program Manager, Full Stack Developer, and Product Engineer.
 To discover more about the different career paths that are available to individuals with technical skills, visit ITCareerFinder and CompTIA.

 Read trade magazines, newsletters, and popular websites in your industry area.
-Places to start include ComputerWorld, TechCrunch+, and The Next Web.
+Places to start include Techmeme, TechCrunch, and Hacker News.
 To keep up with startup and venture capital news, read Crunchbase and Accelerated.
 Subscribe to blogs and newsletters, join relevant email lists, follow industry insiders via social media, and research the types of positions that are available in those fields.
 Stackify shares Websites Every Developer Should Visit: Programming News, Tutorials & More.
 Company websites, O*NET, and the Occupational Outlook Handbook are equally helpful resources.
 You must show not only an interest, but also knowledge about the industry.

 Select Resources